ryangniadek/ryangniadek.github.io/README.md

-# My Personal GitHub Page - ryangniadek.github.io
+# My Portfolio Page - ryangniadek.github.io

-Right now this just redirects to my personal site.
-At some point, I may have my portfolio here and point to it from my site.
+My portfolio is coming soon.
+Thank you for your patience.

 Contact ryan@gniadek.net with questions.